One Point, A Million Points of View

 Tel: +27 (0) 21 780 9010/11

 TWO OCEANS RESTAURANT

 THE LOGO SHOP

 Tel: +27 (0) 21 780 9066

 Cape Point Pictures

 Big 7 News

-We cannot believe it’s August already!
-The countdown to Spring has begun.
-Here are the Top Events at the Cape Town Big 7 this August: Table Mountain Cableway, Kirstenbosch Botanical Garden, Robben Island, V&A Waterfront, Cape Point, City Walk and Groot Constantia.
+We are marching towards summer in the Mother City!
+Here are the Top Events at the Cape Town Big 7 this November: Table Mountain Cableway, Kirstenbosch Botanical Garden, Robben Island, V&A Waterfront, Cape Point, City Walk and Groot Constantia.

 The moment you enter Groot Constantia wine estate you’ll realise you’re in for a unique experience.
 This is the South Africa’s oldest wine producing estate, established by Simon van der Stel in 1685, and it is a certified national monument.